Kihy/PyFlowMeter/README.md

 ```
 and the output is at output_file_path

-This repo also contains slowloris.pcap, which is a sample traffic pcap file captured during slowloris attack and slowloris_flow.csv is the extracted flow from the pcap file.
+This repo also contains tests/pcap_file folder, which contains some sample traffic pcap file captured during slowloris attack and normal traffic.
+These are mainly used for testing but you could use it as sample.

+## implementation Details
+- The offline version of the flow meter relies on tshark's internal stream indexes to determine flows.
+For real time interface, probably need to create 5 tuples as index.
+- The flow meter currently only checks TCP and UDP packets.
+- The packet size attribute is the size of the entire packet, rather than size of tcp payload.
+This is done so that we can compare with wireshark conversations.
+- The ordering of flows generated is by finish time, or if multiple flows have finished it is by start time.